AU Traditions: Decker Caroling

 The tradition, known as “Caroling in Decker,” dates back to at the ’90s, and typically takes place during final exam week.
-It has become a favorite tradition of many Ravens, including AU Provost Dr. Joel Shrock.
+It has become a favorite tradition of many Ravens, including former AU Provost Dr. Joel Shrock.

 “Caroling in the Decker central stair is a decades-long tradition that unites the campus in celebration of the Christmas season and our primary reason for existing — putting Jesus Christ at the center of all we do,” said Shrock.